Scaling limits and universality: Critical percolation on weighted graphs converging to an $L^3$ graphon: Discussion

 where $U_1, \ldots, U_n$ and $V_1^{\sss (n)}, \ldots, V_n^{\sss (n)}$ are as defined before \eqref{eqn:23}.
 Note that the third term appearing in \eqref{eqn:550} is a weighted $U$-statistic.
 Thus, using the expression in \eqref{eqn:550}, it should be possible to prove that \eqref{eqn:335} holds for a class of kernels much bigger than the collection of kernels that satisfy Condition~\ref{ass:W-Ui-Uj}~\eqref{item:1}, and consequently, the assumption in Theorem~\ref{thm:graphon-Ui-Uj} can be relaxed.
 However, we are not aware of a result on $U$-statistics that can be directly applied here.

 Fix $d\in\bZ_{\geq 3}$, and consider a random graph process on $[n]$ that starts with the empty graph on $[n]$ and evolves as follows: at each step, an available pair of vertices is selected uniformly and an edge is added between them, where a pair of vertices is designated `available' if they are non-adjacent and have degrees strictly smaller than $d$.
 This dynamic random graph model with degree restrictions was introduced by Ruci\'nski and Wormald \cite{rucinski-wormald}.
 For $t\geq 0$, let $\cG_n^{\text{dr}}(t)$ denote the above random graph process at time $\lfloor nt \rfloor$.
+The proof of a phase transition in this process has recently been announced in \cite{warnke-wormald}.
 The evolution rule for $\cG_n^{\text{dr}}(\cdot)$ is a variation of that of the dynamic configuration model.
-However, this process lacks the nice exchangeability properties of the configuration model \cite[Chapter~7]{van2009random}, which makes it harder to analyze.
+However, the process $\cG_n^{\text{dr}}(\cdot)$ lacks the nice exchangeability properties of the configuration model \cite[Chapter~7]{van2009random}, which makes it harder to analyze.
 In particular, it is not clear to us if the near-critical behavior of $\cG_n^{\text{dr}}(\cdot)$ can be studied using the exploration process technique or the spanning tree technique mentioned in Section~\ref{sec:intro}.
 However, we believe that Theorem~\ref{thm:gen-2} can be applied to this process to get the metric scaling limit inside the critical window.
 To do this, one would require the following result: Let $|\cC_1^{\text{dr}}(t)|$ denote the size of the largest component of $\cG_n^{\text{dr}}(t)$, $t\geq 0$.
 Then there exists $C>0$ and $\delta\in(1/6,\, 1/3)$ such that

 where $t_c$ denotes the point of phase transition for this process.
 It seems to us that the rest of the program can be carried out relatively easily.

 We close this section with the result on the critical scaling limit of the stochastic block model mentioned in Section~\ref{sec:stochastic-block-model}.
 Fix $k\in\bZ_{>0}$, and let $\kappa_n: [k] \times [k] \to (0, \infty)$ be symmetric kernels for each $n\geq 1$.
 Suppose each vertex $i\in [n]$ has a ``type'' $x_i\in[k]$.
 For $1\leq i\neq j\leq n$, define $\beta_{ij}^{\sss (n)} := \kappa_n(x_i, x_j)$, and let $\cG_n^{\text{sbm}}$ and $\widetilde\cG_n^{\text{sbm}}$ respectively be the random graphs $\graphon_n$ and $\tildegraphon_n$ constructed using these edge weights.
 For each $x\in [k]$ and each $n$, let $ \mu_n(x) := n^{-1}\cdot\#\big\{ i\in [n]\, :\, x_i = x \big\} $.